-What to Expect on the 4 Day Salkantay Trek to Machu Picchu
+Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 We have always had a constant fascination for the incredible architectural achievements of lost ancient civilizations.
 Machu Picchu, located in Peru, has been widely recognized as one of the most impressive architectural marvels of the ancient world.
 It showcases sophisticated engineering techniques, including precisely cut megalithic stones that fit together seamlessly, that even to this day cannot be properly explained.
 Moreover, this hidden citadel was built on the steep terraced mountainside, with perfect alignment to the astronomical solstices.
 So when we heard about the 4 day Salkantay Trek leading to Machu Picchu, we knew this would be a life-changing experience!

-To help you decide if this trek is right for you, we have written this guide describing all the important details of the trek, answering the most frequently asked questions, and reviewing our experience.
+To help you decide if this trek is right for you, we have written this guide describing all the important details of the trek, what you should expect over the 4 days, answering the most frequently asked questions, and reviewing the overall experience.

 Spoiler alert: this was one of the most life-changing hikes we’ve ever done!